Secure Passwords: Practical Developer Guide

-Why Strong Passwords Matter in 2026
+Why Strong Passwords Still Matter

 Warning: If you are still using passwords like password123, qwerty, or your birthday followed by an exclamation mark, your accounts are at serious risk.
 These appear in the top 100 most common passwords every single year and are the first combinations attackers try.